Vermont leads the nation in providing state-wide coverage of Text-to-911

 - Text messaging is considered a “best effort” service and there is no guarantee a text message will be sent, delivered, or received in a timely manner, if at all.

-- Sending a text to 911 may take longer than a voice call because someone must enter the text, send it through the system and then the 911 call taker has to enter a text response and send it back.
+- Sending a text to 911 may take longer than a voice call because someone must enter the text, send it through the system and then the 911 call taker must enter a text response and send it back.

 - Time is critical in a every emergency, and customers should be aware of this difference.